mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 name:     Vigilator
 text:     **Build** (1)
-          When this minion is built, give nearby friendly minions +3❤️.
+          When this minion is built, give allied minions nearby +3❤️.

 name:     Arclyte Regalia
 text:     Your General gains +2⚔️.
 The first time your General takes damage each turn, prevent 2 of it.

 name:     Divine Liturgy
 text:     **Echo**
-          At the start of your next turn give all friendly minions +⚔️ equal to their ❤️.
+          At the start of your next turn give all allied minions +⚔️ equal to their ❤️.

 name:     Invincible
-text:     Give a friendly minion with full ❤️ +4⚔️/+4❤️.
+text:     Give an allied minion with full ❤️ +4⚔️/+4❤️.

 name:     Ironcliffe Heart
-text:     Transform a friendly minion into an Ironcliffe Guardian.
+text:     Transform an allied minion into an Ironcliffe Guardian.

 name:     Ironcliffe Monument
 text:     **Build** (2)
           Whenever you summon a minion nearby this, transform that minion into an Ironcliffe Guardian.

 name:     Lionize
-text:     Give **Celerity** to a friendly minion, it cannot attack this turn.
+text:     Give **Celerity** to an allied minion, it cannot attack this turn.

 name:     Lysian Brawler
 text:     **Celerity**